lad6558/lad6558.github.io/src/blogs/andi_versus_llm.md

 </figure>

-(The following texts is translated by ChatGPT from Chinese, so misquotes and errors are possible.
+(The following text is translated by ChatGPT from Chinese, so misquotes and errors are possible.
 You can find [the original Chinese version here](https://mp.weixin.qq.com/s/3mkchyp1Yi-oLaxiMnP5mQ). )

 #### Zero